"A call to arms to people who want to make life better in their local community but also understand the need for more fundamental system change."

 - Sir Tim Smit, Co-founder of the Eden Project

 Civic Revolution is a story about the power we have as citizens to mend the broken links between people and places, past and present, prosperity and sustainability.
 It is about the attitudes to civic life and the actions we take that will make a world of difference.
-For it is not hope that leads to action, it is our action that leads to hope.

 The ecological genius of the city enables us to live better – while consuming, wasting and polluting less.
 However it remains a vast, largely hidden power.
 What is missing is a citizen’s guide to turn the place where we live into the seat of the solution.